 After Our Everest Base Camp Trek we weren’t planning on doing something similar anytime soon.
 Tired and a bit broken we went to Pokhora for rest, with only the occasional hike and mountain bike session.
-We did hear about this magical place called Rara Lake, as Jeffrey had found this online by chance.
-Yes, it sounded interesting, but another trek?
-Rather not, so we thought.
+We did hear about this magical place called Rara Lake, and as we kept hearing the most positive comments about this place, we decided to go for it.
+We didn’t regret visiting Rara Lake at all…

-If you are looking for real adventure and a totally unique experience, then Rara Lake is the place for you.
+If you are looking for real adventure, solitude and a totally unique experience, then Rara Lake is the place for you.
 The adventure is not the place itself, but the journey to get there – and back again.
+Although of course, the place itself is definitely worth the journey.
 It’s not touched by commercial tourism yet, and the Nepali tourists that do show up usually don’t trek to Lake Rara, but go with the bus or jeep all the way up.
 This means this trek can be done in almost complete solitude; you’ll only encounter local people.

 One of the scariest roads in the world